Tildozer/customShaderLib/readme.md

 Feel free to explore and modify the shaders to suit your needs.
 Happy coding!

-I will be adding readmes with examples of how the shaders work in the future.
+I will be adding readmes with examples of how the shaders work, the necessary includes, and recommended uniforms.